What is urban greening (and how is it creating the cities of the future)?

 Final thoughts

-In 2023, it was estimated that 84.4% of the UK population lived in an urban area, and this growth is showing no signs of slowing down.
-While the built environment has a responsibility to provide the infrastructure needed to support a growing population, it also needs to ensure it places the environment front-and-centre in all of its projects and ambitions moving forward.
+In 2023, it was estimated that 84.4% of the UK population lived in an urban area, and this urban population growth is showing no signs of slowing down.
+But while the built environment has a responsibility to provide the green infrastructure needed to support a growing population, it also needs to ensure it places the environment front and centre in all of its projects and ambitions moving forward.
 Through the incorporation of green spaces into urban areas, this may well be possible.

 Urban planning is an exciting field that has a pivotal role in the design and function of our cities and communities.
 If you want to have a part in helping the built environment realise a sustainable future, UCEM’s MSc Urban Planning will give you the knowledge, skills and technical understanding you need.